 Whether you’re keeping fancies, or the popular comet goldfish, their diet will look pretty similar.
 As omnivores there is almost too much choice when deciding which foods to use.
 Once you’ve decided on the food, there are even more questions you have to answer, including when and how much to feed them.

-This article will discuss what goldfish eat in the wild, how to replicate this in an aquarium, how much and how often to feed them and much more…
+eat in the wild, how to replicate this in an aquarium, how much and how often to feed them and much more…

 What Do Goldfish Eat (In The Wild)?